 How do you become a psychiatric mental health nurse practitioner?

-Herzing University offers two master’s programs for students interested in becoming a PMHNP.
+Herzing University offers multiple online psych NP programs for students interested in becoming a PMHNP.
 Our new, online Master of Science in Nursing – Psychiatric Mental Health Nurse Practitioner (MSN-PMHNP) program is designed for nurses with a BSN.
 With this program, not only will students graduate with a Master of Science in Nursing (MSN) and a PMHNP concentration, but they’ll also qualify for the Board Certified PMHNP (PMHNP-BC) exam.
 The program is designed to be completed in about 24 months and allows students to learn at a pace that works for them and their schedules.